artf/grapesjs-plugin-boilerplate/README.md

-> We highly suggest to start using https://github.com/artf/grapesjs-cli for your new plugin projects
+> We highly suggest starting using https://github.com/artf/grapesjs-cli for your new plugin projects

 # GrapesJS Plugin Boilerplate